 You spend a night in one of the most beautiful convents of Tuscany at Monte Oliveto Maggiore.
 This is a typical red brick Monastery where friars of the Benedictine Order still worship.
 Staying overnight there is a memorable experience.
 The next historical villages are Buonconvento and Montalcino, surrounded by vineyards of San Giovese grapes, for the famous Brunello wine.
 Then you enter the Val d’Orcia, a unique landscape scattered with wonderful small towns; San Quirico, Pienza and Bagno Vignoni, with its unique town square: a huge pool of healthy sulphurous water.
 Our tour finishes in the city of Montepulciano where mediaeval architecture and vineyards line the landscape.

-Arrival in Florence and transfer to Colle Val d’Elsa (either by private taxi or public transport), where you settle in your hotel in the old town, known for its perfectly preserved “tunnel” streets and for its crystal ware.
-According to your arrival time, you can go for a short visit to the town centre.
+Arrival in Florence and transfer to Colle Val d’Elsa (either by private taxi or public transport), where you settle in at your hotel just below the medieval town centre, known for its perfectly preserved ‘tunnel’ streets and its crystalware.
+Depending on your arrival time, you could go for a quick visit to the town centre.

-Total walking time: around 1 hour + sightseeing time
+Approx. walking time: 1 h. + sightseeing time

 The first day walk takes you at first through the whole historical town centre of Colle Val D’Elsa, perhaps not as famous as other Tuscan towns, but with a very interesting centre.
 Then you descend into the valley where you pick up one of the supposed routes of the ancient Via Francigena.
 Along this route, through a pleasant hilly landscape of vineyards and forests you reach the small hamlet of Bibbiano.
 Another descent brings you down into the valley of the river Foci.
 Follows a short stretch through the river valley and past an old water mill.
 Then you start to climb up along a comfortable track up to the beautiful agriturismo, where you will spend the next two nights.
 Be sure to be there on time, to enjoy its fabulous setting and surroundings, and perhaps its library or swimming pool.
 For those who want there is also a longer option to walk to here.
 Dinner at the private restaurant is included tonight.